alexjvr1/VelocityUCL/KaitlynNotes/README.md

    - edited paths to the reference, and input and output directories
    - coded for the creation of sample file names to map
    - hashed out NAME2 and deleted R2 paths
-   - NOTE: takes a long time to run
+   - NOTE: takes a long time to run.
+UPDATE: finished running with a total size of 7.3G